PoorBillionaire/linedrive/README.rst

 **Events Mode**

 Continuing the example above, let's say we want to follow along with the Hokies/Gators game showing a status of ``STATUS_IN_PROGRESS``.
+Below is the syntax for doing so along with example output:

 ::